Spy Camera Detector History

 - Images transmitted via cable (Typically this type of spy camera is always on.
 It may be hidden in any type of enclosure, or behind a pinhole in the ceiling or wall.
-It may connect directly to a display screen, a recorder, or a remotely-located transmitter.
+It may connect directly to a display screen, a recorder, a remotely-located transmitter, or the internet.

 Selecting a Spy Camera Detector

 Marketplaces like Amazon and Alibaba are littered with blinky-light hidden camera detectors for sale.
 Prices range from lunch money to hundreds of dollars.
 Picking one for personal use can be confusing.
 This can be eliminated by separating the cameras into categories with an explanation of their capabilities…

 - The One Trick Ponies — They just blink.
 You look through a colored piece of plastic to look for the light reflecting back to your eye.
 The plastic will match the color of the LEDs to filter out other wavelengths of light.
 The most popular color is red, perhaps to give a “laser” feel to the experience.
 These are the best choice for the average consumer.
 Watch this video to see one being used.
 One Trick Ponies are also available as smartphone apps for iOS and Android devices.
 The reviews seem mixed.
 Our tests were mixed as well.

 - The Me-Too Devices — In addition to blinky lights, me-too devices add other spybusting capabilities.
 Depending upon the device, these added extras, like radio-frequency detection, may be helpful.
 Examples include: Determining if the camera is transmitting the image elsewhere; detecting certain (but not all) voice only transmitters (if they are currently transmitting); and magnetic field detection for finding GPS trackers adhered to a vehicle with a magnet.
-Because these are not professional level pieces of equipment, and don’t come with a professional TSCM technician.
+These are not professional level pieces of equipment, and don’t come with a professional TSCM technician.
 The added features are of dubious value in most circumstances, as they can also provide two unintended outcomes.